Sahilpillai006/quiet-help/README.md

 **Status: Completed Prototype**

-The physical prototype and supporting software system were completed as part of the student innovation project.
+The physical prototype and supporting firmware and web application were completed as part of the student innovation project.

 This repository documents the completed prototype and its technical implementation.